- Data Recovery Services

 Computer Investigations and Electronic Evidence

 Below is a summary of the Association of Chief Police Officer’s (ACPO) guidelines in the handling of electronic evidence.
-You can read the full ACPO document in PDF format, the “Good Practice Guide For Computer-Based Electronic Evidence” on the UK government’s site here
+You can read the full ACPO document in PDF format, the “Good Practice Guide For Computer-Based Electronic Evidence” by clicking this link.

 Summary Of Principals